687project/Cattraction/README.md

 ./frontend.sh
 ```

-Or visit our website directly at
+Or visit our deployed website directly at
 ```
 http://216.171.38.35:3000/home
 ```